nmshd/documentation/_docs_integrate/11-connector-configuration.md

 > It is not recommended to use this module in production.

-The `autoAcceptRelationshipCreationChanges` module listenes for incoming relationship requests using events from the `sync` module.
-Afterwards it accepts the relationship request using the configured `responseContent`.
+The `autoAcceptRelationshipCreationChanges` module depends on the `sync` module and listens to the notifications about incoming Relationship Requests.
+It immediately accepts the Requests, using the configured `responseContent`.

-Extendable configuration:
+Configuration:

 ```json
 {